prisems/SANTA-Esolang/README.md

   <code> SANTA!
 HOHOHO this will print "Hello, World!" </code>

+  <code> BEER HOHOHO this will print 99 bottles of beer on the wall. </code>

   <code>HOHOHO</code> is a comment.
 You can only comment before PRINTER.
 If anything is ran on the same line as PRINTER and after PRINTER (IE

   <code>PRINTER example HOHOHO example</code> it will result in error, although running <code>HOHOHO example PRINTER example</code> will work properly.